cerebris/jsonapi-resources/README.md

-# Json::Api::Resources
+# JSON::API::Resources

-## Initial Release 0.0.1

-While this initial release is intended to meet the JSON API v1.0rc1 (https://github.com/json-api/json-api/pull/234) spec, there are many features of the spec that it does not yet implement.

-## Purpose
+JSON::API::Resources, or "JAR", provides a framework for developing a server that complies with the [JSON API](http://jsonapi.org/) specification.

+Like JSON API itself, JAR's design is focused on the resources served by an API.
+JAR needs little more than a definition of your resources, including their attributes and relationships, to make your server compliant with JSON API.

-Out of the box JSON API Resources provides a framework to make an API server that supports the JSON API specification through defining the resources that the API will serve.
-While this was designed primarily to use Rails, it should be possible to use JAR with data not backed up by Active Record.
+While designed primarily to use Rails, it is possible to use JAR with data not backed by ActiveRecord.

+## Status

+The JSON API specification is close to a [1.0rc1 release](https://github.com/json-api/json-api/pull/237) but is still in flux.
+JAR follows many aspects of the spec but is not yet a complete implementation.

 ## Installation

-Add this line to your application's Gemfile:
+Add JAR to your application's `Gemfile`:

     gem 'json-api-resources'